kachkaev/traefik/docs/configuration/commons.md

 - `rootCAs`: Register Certificates in the RootCA.
 This certificates will be use for backends calls.
 **Note** You can use file path or cert content directly

-- `defaultEntrypoints`: Entrypoints to be used by frontends that do not specify any entrypoint.
+- `defaultEntryPoints`: Entrypoints to be used by frontends that do not specify any entrypoint.
 Each frontend can specify its own entrypoints.